bosch-io/iot-things-examples/digitaltwin-example/README.md

 Each digital twin is represented as Thing and the aspects a represented as Features within this Thing.\
 Some of these Features might represent a state with properties, while others represent an interface to some functionality (e.g. operations or events), and some Features are both.

 Normally there are "contracts" that define the structure of the state and/or the interfaces of functionality.
-These contracts are defined using Eclipse Vorto by describing Function Blocks.
+These contracts can be defined using Eclipse Vorto by describing Function Blocks.
 Some Features may also be "free form", i.e. there is no "written" contract that defines its state/functionality.

 Finally, there needs to be a place where the orchestration is described.
 Policies are used to manage the orchestration.
 They include the roles and access rights and by this directly define the responsibility of these roles.